hydro0/unity-fabric-multidex-issue/README.md

 # How it works
 It simply extends `FabricApplication` class and add `MultiDex.install(this)` to the `attachBaseContext` method.
 That's how you have both `multidex` and `fabric` working together for the majesty of your application!

+# Targeting Android 5.0 and higher

+IMPORTANT!
+If you have min version of your SDK set to 21 or higher, you don't need to set `MultiDexApplication` as you main class or call `MultiDex.install()` anywhere in your app.
+Therefore you don't need this solution neither, just set a `FabricApplication` as your main application class.